SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 * Advanced section allows to search for a specific status

 Comments:
-1) All names by default are valid names, "valid" status should not be assigned to all the names in the database.
-It is reserved for special cases, for example when the taxon has a nomenclatural history of being treated as a synonym, and later was treated as a valid name again, in order to preserve a historical recorod of synonymy, and override it, a status 'valid' could be added to the taxon, the citation on the status will indicate the source where the validity of taxon was confirmed.
+1) All names by default are valid names, i.e. a "valid" status should not be assigned to all the names in the database.
+Use of the "Valid" status is reserved for special cases, for example when the taxon has a nomenclatural history of being treated as a synonym, and later was treated as a valid name again, in order to preserve a historical record of synonymy, and override it, a status 'valid' could be added to the taxon, the citation on the status will indicate the source where the validity of taxon was confirmed.
 2) Status 'Homonym' could be added to the taxon to indicate invalid status in cases where the senior homonym is not known, but this should be avoided, the better way to record homonymy is to create a relationship (see below)

 #### Example 1: Nomen nudum

 * Select 'Nomen nudum', one of Common statuses